 - “Whole Food Blues: Why Organic Agriculture May Not Be So Sustainable,” Time

 Studies can also be used to provide crucial context and fact-check claims.

 Take, for example, the 2012 story about a congressman’s explosive comments casting doubt on the possibility of pregnancy from rape (he was asked about abortions in such situations.)
 An initial online article such as this one at NPR includes reaction quotes and reporting on the outrage stirred up.
 But a reporter could also, in theory, quickly search the PubMed database and locate this peer-reviewed study giving the facts behind the issue.
 “Rape-related pregnancy occurs with significant frequency,” the study notes, putting the figure at 5% and estimating more than 32,000 rape-related pregnancies across the population annually.
-This Pacific Standard blog post — written the day the story broke — performed that research.
+This Pacific Standard blog post — written shortly after the story broke — performed that research.
 The data highlighted in the study can then be used to anchor all subsequent reports on the controversy, improving public understanding and not allowing the discussion to revolve around simple “he said, she said” exchanges between partisan sources.

 What are the hazards of using studies?